MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/index.md

 Creates a Service Fabric service.

 ### [New-ServiceFabricServiceFromTemplate](New-ServiceFabricServiceFromTemplate.md)
-Creates a Service Fabric service from the service template defined in the application manifest.
+If the application manifest has defined a service templates section, then this command can be used to create new services with service description parameters populated from the template.

 ### [New-ServiceFabricServiceGroup](New-ServiceFabricServiceGroup.md)
 Creates a Service Fabric service group.